pypa/pipx/docs/explanation/scope.md

 - Persistent application environments for `pipx install` and disposable environments for `pipx run`.
 - User installations by default and system installations when the caller passes `--global`.
-- Application dependencies inside a managed environment. `inject` and `--preinstall` extend an application environment;
-    they do not create standalone library environments.
+- Application dependencies inside a managed environment.
+For unlocked environments, `inject` and `--preinstall` extend an application environment; they do not create standalone library environments.
 - Entry points from the main package, or from dependencies when the caller passes `--include-deps`.

-An install fails when neither the package nor its selected dependencies expose an application. pipx removes the new environment and reports the missing entry point.
-A future option may let the caller name the expected application so pipx can validate that entry point and apply the same rollback.
+An install fails when neither the package nor its selected dependencies expose an application.
+The caller can pass `--app NAME` to require an exact entry point. pipx removes a new environment or restores an existing one when the check fails.

 ## Boundaries